HasteGaming/classic/docs/charter.md

 Rules:
 1. Main spec over off spec.

    > Gear should go to the respective archetype.
 However, users are not subect to all available gear.
 Caster gear is caster gear.

 2. Rolled loot is +1.
     > You cannot win two items until each person from the available rolls has collected an item.

-3. Rolling before greed roll is usage of +1.
+3. Rolling before 'greed roll' is usage of +1.
     > Also known as the "Promi" rule.

+### Future:

+- EPGP introduction to non progression raids.
+- Main/Alt expanded clarity.
+-

 ## Frequently asked questions